junxit/us-congress-bills-110/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Veterans Substance Use Disorders Prevention and Treatment Act of 2008”.
+This Act may be cited as the “Justin Bailey Veterans Substance Use Disorders Prevention and Treatment Act of 2008”.

 ## § 2.
 Expansion of Veterans Substance use Disorder Programs